zweimach/ghc/docs/users_guide/glasgow_exts.rst

 From a syntactic point of view:

--  There may be zero or more rules in a ``RULES`` pragma, separated by semicolons (which may be generated by the layout rule).
+-  There may be zero or more rules in a :pragma:`RULES` pragma, separated by semicolons (which may be generated by the layout rule).

 -  The layout rule applies in a pragma.
 Currently no new indentation